East Brisbane tooth pain assessment

 Can antibiotics fix toothache?

 Antibiotics may help control some infections temporarily, but they usually do not remove the source of dental infection.
-You can read more in our antibiotics for dental infections guide.
+If toothache is linked with swelling, fever, pus or worsening pain, a dental assessment is needed to identify and manage the cause.

 What if toothache is causing swelling?